sibabalwemosia24/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod a+x hello- adds execution permissionfor everyone chmode 007 hello- give no permission to owner, no permission to group and all permissions to other users chmod 753 hello
+chmod a+x hello- adds execution permissionfor everyone chmode 007 hello- give no permission to owner, no permission to group and all permissions to other users chmod 753 hello chmod --reference=olleh hello- sets mode of file hello the same as olleh